Himanshuraj2918/Voting_App---Nodejs/README.md

 1. `npm i ` to install all packages .
 2. Create `.env` file in your root directory and set all enviroment variable
 3. `npm run dev ` to run this application on your localhost
-4. And postman to check all the endpoints
+4. And use postman to check all the endpoints